ArduPilot/CustomBuild/README.md

 ## Summary

 This is a website that pre-generates terrain files for Ardupilot.
-The user enters in the details of the area they wish the generate terrain for, then the website will download (if not already cached) the raw terrain from ardupilot.org and process it.
-The user will end up with a terrain.zip that they then need to unzip to a "terrain" folder on the SD card in their flight controller.
+The user enters in the details of the area they wish the generate terrain for, then the website will generate a terrain.zip file containing the relevant dat files.
+The user will download this file and then then need to unzip to a "terrain" folder on the SD card in their flight controller.

+## Pre-generation of Terrain

+To ensure the website operates responsively, the terrain for the whole (-60 -> +60 latitude) world must be pregenerated.
+This will take some time.

+Run ``offline_gen.py`` to download the SRTM files from ardupilot.org and convert them to the dat file format.
+These files will be stored in the processedTerrain folder.

 ## For developers